Supporting the Performing Arts

 The Garrett Lakes Arts Festival’s mission is to enrich our community with high-quality performing arts and arts education.
 GLAF offers humanities based programs as well as partnerships that will enrich the lives of our community through the humanities.

 Equity Diversity and Inclusion

-GLAF will, recognize its commitment to Equity-Diversity-and Inclusion.
-The Garrett Lakes Arts Festival provides our community with entertainment, instruction, and exposure to all branches of the performing and visual arts, and to celebrate the diversity of our cultural heritage.
+GLAF will recognize its commitment to Equity-Diversity-and Inclusion.
+The Garrett Lakes Arts Festival provides our community with entertainment, instruction, and exposure to all branches of the performing and visual arts, and celebrates the diversity of our cultural heritage.
 GLAF continues to flesh out our EDI commitment.
 GLAF has and will continue to promote diverse and inclusive programming through both community programming and arts education programming.
 The GLAF Board will, beginning immediately, participate in annual EDI awareness training given (or facilitated) by the GLAF EDI committee.